ELeeAstro/gCMCRT/README.md

 .iprf (if CE interpolation required)

+wavelengths.wl (central band wavelenths of calculation)

 # How to operate optools

 To compile cd to src_optoools_V2 and enter 'make'.
 To de-compile enter 'make clean'.

+Compile options can be altered in the Makefile

-optools uses a fortran namelist and parameter file to communicate with the code.
+optools uses a fortran namelist (.nml) and parameter (.par) file to communicate with the code.

 ## optools.par file